joseeden/All-Things-Docker-and-Kubernetes/README.md

 <img src="Images/udacity-suse-1-microservices.png">
 </p>

-This will have its own section but for now, just know that microservices are simply a collection of small, independent, and containerized applications.
+Microservices are simply a collection of small, independent, and containerized applications.

 </details>